5 Exercises to Relieve Lower Back Pain

 3. Supine Twist

 To begin, lie down flat on your back.
 Bring your knees to your abdomen with the support of your hands.
 Then, slowly lower your knees to the right.
 To align your hips and shoulders, scramble your hips to the left.
 For a deeper twist, keep your arms in a T shape on the floor or gently press your knees down with your right hand.
 Hold for 30-60 seconds.
 Then, switch sides and repeat this procedure.

 Begin quadrupedally on the floor, with your hands and knees directly beneath your shoulders and hips, respectively.
 The gaze should be directed down towards the ground.
 Tighten your abs.
 Then, stretch your right arm and left leg back slowly, keeping them at the same level as your torso.
 Thereafter, hold for one count.
 Then, switch sides and repeat 10-20 times more for better results.

 Adopt the quadruped starting position described above.
 Then, for about 1-2 counts, drop your belly button, bring your shoulder blades down your back, raise your chest, and gently glance upward.
 Then, progressively round out your spine by pressing hard into the ground, gazing down, and attempting to lift your spine towards the ceiling.
 Thereafter, repeat 20-30 times more for better outcomes.

 Should I be Doing Lower Back Exercises?

-With the support of the Ballard Seattle Chiropractic Center team, prioritize your health.
+With the support of the Seattle WA chiropractic practice team, prioritize your health.
 If you’re suffering from lower back pain, know that we can provide you with drug-free pain relief.
 So, don’t hesitate to contact our clinic today to schedule an appointment with Dr. Jon Conner Cuevas.
 We look forward to seeing you.